• Skip to primary navigation

 What is mental abuse?

-How can I identify signs of mental abuse?
+How can someone identify signs of mental abuse?

 What steps can I take to heal from mental abuse?

-Why do I still feel attached to my abuser?
+Why might someone feel attached to their abuser?

-Can language really help in recovery from mental abuse?
+Can language aid in recovering from mental abuse?

-How can I support someone going through mental abuse?
+How can I support someone experiencing mental abuse?

 Filed Under: Facts about emotional abuse Tagged With: mentally abusive relationship, standing up to mental abuse